Jarrell28/data-structures-and-algorithms/javascript/code-challenges/stacksAndQueues/README.md

 **Queue Methods**

-Enqueue - Nodes or items that are added to the queue.
+Enqueue(value) - Nodes or items that are added to the queue.

-Dequeue - Nodes or items that are removed from the queue.
+Dequeue() - Nodes or items that are removed from the queue.
 If called when the queue is empty an exception will be raised.

 **Shared Methods**